 - Make sure the property’s perimeter is secure.
 Consider adding gates or fencing.

-- Hire a property management company to help you find a tenant for your vacant property.
+- Hire a professional residential property management company to help you find a tenant for your vacant property.
 A good property management company can also help you manage tenants once they’ve signed the lease agreement.

 How do You Get Rid of Squatters in the State of Texas

 Texas doesn’t have any specific laws regarding the removal of squatters from your property.
 This, therefore, leaves you with one option: the judicial eviction process.

 The eviction process must begin with serving the squatter an eviction notice.
 There are several eviction notices to choose from in Texas depending on the situation.
 They include:

 3-Day Notice to Quit.